The impact of large-scale EV charging on the real-time operation of distribution systems: A comprehensive review: Real-time management strategies

 \subsection{Ancillary services}

-Due to the characteristics of electric vehicles, the EV battery can be considered both a power load and a distributed energy storage unit.
-Leveraging the energy storage function of the EV battery, EVs can provide power storage, power supply, and ancillary services to the distribution system when parked.
-With the modernization of power systems, integrating power and communication infrastructure based on smart grids enables energy exchange and information flow between EVs and the grid, which provides support for various services to enhance the reliability and sustainability of the power system.
-As a result, the V2G concept has emerged.

-The ancillary services contain frequency regulation, spinning reserve, active power support, and reactive power compensation \cite{tan2016integration}.
-Refs. \cite{rahman2022comprehensive,tan2016integration, guille2009conceptual,kisacikoglu2010effects,rotering2010optimal,sortomme2011optimal,ehsani2012vehicle} pecifically discuss the implementation methods of V2G ancillary services.
-Ancillary services have the positive impact of maintaining the balance between the generation and load demand to ensure a stable and reliable power system.
-In addition, V2G services also help reduce emissions, increase profits, and provide additional income for electric vehicle owners.
+The ancillary services contain frequency regulation, spinning reserve, active power support, and reactive power compensation \cite{tan2016integration}. \cite{rahman2022comprehensive,tan2016integration, guille2009conceptual,kisacikoglu2010effects,rotering2010optimal,sortomme2011optimal,ehsani2012vehicle} specifically discuss the implementation methods of V2G ancillary services.
+Ancillary services can help maintain the balance between generations and loads to ensure stable and reliable power systems.
+In addition, V2G services also help reduce emissions, increase profits, and provide additional income for EV owners.
 Meanwhile, using EVs to provide ancillary services presents several challenges.
 Beyond the issue of battery degradation from frequent bidirectional V2G operations, there is also the need for additional investment in bidirectional chargers.
+Focusing on the issue of V2G, the automotive energy management system (EMS) deserves more attention due to the ability to coordinate the energy status of EVs under various conditions, which is discussed in Section 4.4.